Barrier Cream: Benefits, Usage Tips & Our Favorite Products

 It feels that every so often in the beauty space we are introduced to a new category of products we simply must purchase: lip masks, acne patches, gommage peels, and various other tonics.
 Now, we're all for finding products that bring you joy—no matter what category they happen to fall into.
 After all, skin care is a personal thing that should feel particular and important to you, and who's to say what that looks like exactly?

 Now, hearing the term "barrier cream" may inspire you to go to your nearest web browser and type the phrase into your favorite beauty retailer, looking for the next big thing.
 But barrier creams are truly nothing new in the skin care space.
-They go by many monikers: ointments, salves, and even more recently, night masks.
+They go by many monikers: ointments, salves, creams, and even more recently, night masks.
 These all have the same directive: Create a topical barrier to your skin.

 Here's what you need to know.

 The definition is pretty simple: any cream that creates a physical, topical barrier on skin.
 Often those with dry, sensitive, and irritation-prone skin will default to a barrier cream—especially in the evening.
 (Some people find them to be too thick for daytime use or under makeup.)
 The creams tend to be made with emollients and occlusive ingredients, like butters, waxes, and oils.
 They can also include other active ingredients to support your barrier, such as physical UV protectants, antioxidants, and biome-friendly ingredients.